CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/sila_EN/sila_EN.rst

    The SiLA property must be Observable to be used in this script function.

-In the *Condition* area, you configure the check condition.
-To do this, first select a comparison operator :guinum:`❷` and then enter the value :guinum:`❸` to be compared with.
-In the value field :guinum:`❸` you can also use variables to set the check condition.
+In the *Condition* area :guinum:`❸`, you configure the check condition.
+To do this, first select a comparison operator and then the value to be compared with.
+In the value fields you can also use variables to set the check condition.

 .. tip::